Home » Murals, business of art

 Ten Ways to Please Your Mural Client:

 - Behave a like a professional: Provide a written price quote.
-Detail your payment requirements, what their price includes, what it doesn’t include.
 That way, there are no surprises.
-(People don’t like surprises when it comes to their money.)
+(People don’t like surprises when it comes to money.)
 Your client will take comfort in knowing that they are dealing with someone who knows what they are doing.
 (Read HOW TO PRICE A WALL MURAL for details on how to do this.)

 - Be extremely organized: Map out what you will accomplish each day of the mural painting.
 Have all your supplies on hand before day 1.
 Know before you even drive to the site exactly what you will get completed that day.
 You should be able to plan exactly how many days the mural will take to complete.
 (It may not be exact, but close.)